Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Methods

 We use a ray-tracing technique to follow the path of the photon packets from their point of emission until they either escape the grid or less than $10^{-6}$ of their starting energy remains.
 To limit memory usage of tracking the photoexcitation rates we adapt a domain decomposition scheme (see below) similar to \citet{brunner2009efficient}, such that each node only stores rates for its own section while still having an efficient global transport.
 Rays are emitted towards all viewing angles; we use $20\times20$ viewers \citep[as in][]{vanbaal2023modelling,vanbaal2024diagnostics} equally spread in the polar and azimuthal angles.

 The ray tracing is done in a similar manner as described in \citet{jerkstrand2020properties}, but with modifications to the optical depths and the division of emission into the energy packets ($j_i$ in \citealt{jerkstrand2020properties}).
 The first change is to calculate the optical depths with respect to photoionization, instead of Compton scattering, while the energy packet subdivision is altered to adjust for the solid angle of the viewing direction ($\Delta\Omega_k$ in \citealt{jerkstrand2020properties}).
-This is done because the viewing directions are not spread isotropically\footnote{With a setup of $20\times20$ viewing angles for the polar$\times$equatorial angles, viewing angles closer to the north/south poles are packed more tightly and cover a smaller patch of the sky.}, which means without such a correction the emission would not be isotropic as it should be.
+This is done because the viewing directions are not spread isotropically\footnote{With a setup of $20\times20$ viewing angles for the polar$\,\times\,$equatorial angles, viewing angles closer to the north/south poles are packed more tightly and cover a smaller patch of the sky.}, which means without such a correction the emission would not be isotropic as it should be.
 Therefore, the final output spectra are now also corrected for this solid angle.

-In addition to the radiative transfer code expansion, \texttt{ExTraSS} has also been updated to calculate energy deposition for non-thermal excitations \citep[using the method of][]{kozma1992gamma}, to use specific recombination rates for O I, Fe I and Fe II, and with better photoionization cross section calculations (using data from \citealt{verner1996atomic}).
+In addition to the radiative transfer code expansion, \texttt{ExTraSS} has also been updated to calculate energy deposition for non-thermal excitations \citep[using the method of][]{kozma1992gamma}, to use specific recombination rates for \txtred{H~I}, O~I, \txtred{Mg~I,} Fe~I and Fe~II, and with better photoionization cross section calculations (using data from \citealt{verner1996atomic}) \txtred{alongside an adjustment for the number of levels used to compute photoionization, variable per ion}.
 Internal collisional rates for $nl$-levels in hydrogen are also calculated \citep{pengelly1964recombination,brocklehurst1971calculations} in more detail.